 #3: How Much Time and Effort are you Willing to Devote to Taking Care of a Goldfish?

 There is a measure of work that is required in order to keep your goldfish healthy and alive.
 Weekly water changes are necessary to maintain clean water, and every night your goldfish must be fed their dinner.
 While these are the two main responsibilities that you will take on with your goldfish, there are always other things involved too – such as checking on their physical condition to make sure they are well and observing their behavior, making sure they are not picking on each other.

-#4: What Will You Do if Your Goldfish Encounters Illness?
+#4: What Will You Do if Your Goldfish Gets Ill?

 It is a good idea to have a plan if one day you wake up and your goldfish is sick.
-If you want to help your fish recover if or when that happens, you will need to be educated enough (at least in the basics of goldfish disease) to diagnose and treat a sick goldfish.
-I recommend browsing around through the helpful articles on this website to get an understanding of common goldfish diseases and ailments so you will be prepared.
+To help your fish recover when that happens, you will need to be educated enough (at least in the basics of goldfish diseases) to diagnose and treat a sick goldfish.

 #5: Are You Willing to Research Proper Goldfish Care and Implement what you Learn?